sinch/docs/docs/voice/voice-for-ios/voice-ios-sinch-client.md

 ## Specifying Capabilities

 The SINClient can be configured to enable / disable certain functionality.
-Please see the [Reference](reference\html\Protocols\SINClient.html) for details.
+See the [Reference](reference\html\Protocols\SINClient.html) documentation for details.

-The following example shows how to setup the client with voice calling enabled, and using [push notifications](doc:voice-ios-push-notifications-callkit).
+The following example shows how to set up the client with voice calling enabled, and using [push notifications](doc:voice-ios-push-notifications-callkit).

 ```objectivec
 // Specify the client capabilities.